The Jurgen Klopp disciple ready to boost Pep Guardiola’s Man City

 He played him at the racket sport padel, often losing to a man 16 years his junior; that was a sign of Lijnders’ competitiveness.
 Unlike Peter Krawietz, Klopp’s other assistant and a far quieter figure, Lijnders had a profile in his own right.
 He did the pre-match media duties before Carabao Cup games, to prepare him for the return to management, which then backfired.

-Instead, he is primed to join the select group who have crossed the great divide and played a part for arguably the two most influential managers of their generation.
+Instead, he has now joined a select group who have crossed the great divide and played a part for arguably the two most influential managers of their generation.
 For Ilkay Gundogan, Robert Lewandowski and Thiago Alcantara it was as players.
-For Lijnders, in the opposing dugout for titanic duels as Klopp enjoyed a rare winning record against Guardiola, it will be as a coach.
+For Lijnders, in the opposing dugout for titanic duels as Klopp enjoyed a rare winning record against Guardiola, it is as a coach.
 Liverpool could win the games but, over 38 matches, it was City who won the titles in Lijnders’ last four seasons at Anfield.
-So if he couldn’t beat Guardiola, he will now join him.
+He couldn’t beat Guardiola, so he has now joined him.

 Join our commenting forum